-Throughout 2017 and 2018 I investigated how low-income families in Puerto Rico recovered from Hurricane Maria, which devastated the Caribbean island in September 2017.
-Alongside the brilliant illustrator John Cei Douglas, I turned this research into a comic, FREE to download in English and in Spanish.
-Although the comic tells the story of a fictional family, their story is based on the experiences that tie together all of the families I spoke to.
+Throughout 2017 and 2018 I investigated how low-income families in Puerto Rico recovered from Hurricane Maria.
+Alongside the brilliant illustrator, John Cei Douglas, we turned this research into a comic, FREE to download in English and Spanish.
+The family in the comic is fictionalised, but their story reflects common experiences of the families I spoke to in Puerto Rico.

 Teaching and Workshop Resource

 Discover the subtle social, cultural, economic and psychological impacts of disasters that go under the radar of the international news media; and why people experience disasters differently – based on gender, age, and race.
 The story highlights what recovery means for disaster-affected people – is it simply repairing a damaged roof, or does it also include recovering a person’s sense of home?

 Contact John Cei Douglas

 Sou, G. (2021).
 Reframing resilience as resistance: situating disaster recovery within colonialism.
 The Geographical Journal.